daveabrock/daveabrock.github.io/_posts/2020-10-20-const-string-interpolation.markdown

 # Why can't I do that now?

-When I learned string interpolation back in C# 6, I was excited to think I'd never have to do concatenation again—so this is a bummer.
+When I learned about string interpolation back in C# 6, I was excited to think I'd never have to do concatenation again—so this is a bummer.
 Why can't I do it, anyway?

 If you try to use constant string interpolation in C# 9, you'll get this error back: